-Can you imagine living in a world where you couldn’t feed yourself, shower yourself or even dress yourself?
+Can you imagine living in a world where you couldn’t feed yourself, shower or even dress yourself?

 After the orphanage, my group went for lunch in the middle of Cuzco, which was fantastic because the food here is phenomenal.
 Then, we went to the market, which was so colorful and fun and in there you could probably buy anything.
 There was meat, clothes, bread, juice, candy and so much more.
-Most people in my group bought Peruvian sweaters, scarves and mittens, as it is very cold in Cuzco at night.
+Most people in my group bought Peruvian sweaters, scarves, and mittens, as it is very cold in Cuzco at night.
 Then, we all came back to the hotel and waited for the others from Casa Mantay to return.
 Everyone from Casa Mantay said they had an amazing experience and got to play with the children and paint rooms and they said it was very fun.
-When everyone was back, we did a fun little group activity discussing goals of the trip and obstacles and then we went out for a fantastic dinner.
+When everyone was back, we did a fun little group activity discussing the goals of the trip and obstacles and then we went out for a fantastic dinner.

-Every single day we spend together the more we feel like a family and I can’t wait to see how close we are by the end of 21 days.
+Every single day we spend together the more we feel like a family, and I can’t wait to see how close we are by the end of 21 days.